MAGICGrants/getmonero.dev-old/docs/cryptography/asymmetric/introduction.md

 ---
-title: Asymmetric Cryptography in Moner
+title: Asymmetric Cryptography in Monero
+has_children: true
 ---

 # Asymmetric Cryptography in Monero

-!!! note
+{: .warning}
     Author is nowhere close to being a cryptographer.
 Be sceptical on accuracy.

 Before we get to Monero specific stuff, a little bit of context.
 We are talking asymmetric cryptography here.